 “After what I did to you last night, I don’t have the right to judge you.
 What you did was unintentional.
 Although I wasn’t trying to get you killed, I was trying to ruin things for you.
-I really am sorry Richard.
+I’m so sorry Richard.
 There’s no excuse for me to behave so irresponsibly over hurt feelings.”

 “Apology accepted.
 Please know that I wasn’t trying to upset you.
 You’re normally so blunt, it didn’t even occur to me that your relationships might be a touchy subject.
 I’m sorry that I hurt your feelings.”